Mostafa Chamran: Career

-In 1971 Chamran left the US for Lebanon and joined the camps of the Palestine Liberation Organization and the Amal movement.
-He became a leading and founding member of the Islamic revolutionary movement in the Middle East, organizing and training guerrillas and revolutionary forces in Algeria, Egypt, Syria.
-During the civil war in Lebanon he actively cooperated with Musa Al Sadr, founder of the Amal movement.
-Chamran also became an Amal member and "right-hand man of Sadr".
+In 1971, Chamran left the United States for Lebanon to join the Palestine Liberation Organization and Amal Movement.
+He became a leading figure of the revolutionary Islamic movement in the Middle East, organizing and training guerrilla forces in Algeria, Egypt, and Syria.
+During Lebanese Civil War, he actively cooperated with Musa al-Sadr and became known as his "right-hand man".

-Chamran along with Sadegh Ghotbzadeh was part of the faction, called the "Syrian mafia", in the court of Khomeini, and there was a feud between his group and the Libya-friendly group, led by Mohammad Montazeri.
+Chamran, along with Sadegh Ghotbzadeh, was known as part of a clique called the “Syrian mafia” within the inner circle of Ruhollah Khomeini.
+There was a reported feud between this group and a Libya-friendly faction led by Mohammad Montazeri.